Internal · scoping map · not client-facing

 Manual today

-Read the GC's Exterior Finish Schedule (every material code → source, color, location) and the SOW/pricing template to establish what's to be furnished.
+Read the GC's Exterior Finish Schedule (every material code → source, color, location) and the Exhibit B SOW template to establish what's to be furnished.
+Cross-check against specs sections.

 → Facade.ai

-Extract the full TAG# → material → location table and parse the SOW line items into a structured scope list.
+Extract the full TAG# → material → location table and parse Exhibit B line items into a structured scope list.
+Output categories are always the same: Windows, Curtain Wall, Terracotta, Metal Panels, Storefront, Terrace Doors.
+Anything not there must be explicitly EXCLUDED.

 2